10.4 Community and Organization Advocacy

 Shared Governance

 Shared governance refers to a shared leadership model between management and employees working together to achieve common goals.
-Shared governance models are believed to promote nurses’ empowerment, engagement, autonomy, accountability, and collaboration while also striving to improve patient safety, quality care, and positive outcomes.
+Shared governance models are believed to promote nurses’ empowerment, engagement, autonomy, accountability, and collaboration while also striving to improve client safety, quality care, and positive outcomes.
 This style of management encourages and empowers nurses to be part of making decisions that impact their daily work environments.
-When organizations utilize a shared governance model, employees feel valued and invested in the organization’s success.
-Nurse engagement also improves both staff and client outcomes, such as increased job satisfaction and patient satisfaction.[12]
+When organizations utilize a shared governance model, employees feel valued and invested in the organization's success.
+Nurse engagement also improves both staff and client outcomes, such as increased job satisfaction and client satisfaction.[12]
 Implementation of a shared governance model has led to organizational cost savings, decrease in meeting times, fewer sick days used by employees, and a decrease in staff turnover.[13]
 See the following box for an example of effective shared governance.

 Example of Effective Shared Governance[14]

-A busy telemetry unit wants to address issues with low patient satisfaction scores and an increase in both central line and indwelling catheter days.
-A quality improvement project is instituted by a multidisciplinary team that works to communicate the project’s goals and objectives, respecting each team member’s expertise and input.
+A busy telemetry unit wants to address issues with low client satisfaction scores and an increase in both central line and indwelling catheter days.
+A quality improvement project is instituted by a multidisciplinary team that works to communicate the project's goals and objectives, respecting each team member's expertise and input.
 The team initiates daily multidisciplinary rounding on the unit.
-Six months after the implementation of multidisciplinary rounding, patient satisfaction scores improve and a decrease in both central line and indwelling catheter days is noted.
+Six months after the implementation of multidisciplinary rounding, client satisfaction scores improve, and a decrease in both central line and indwelling catheter days is noted.
 Multidisciplinary rounding provides a collaborative team approach, acknowledging the expertise and leadership role of each discipline with the same end goal of improving client outcomes.

 Magnet Recognition Program